Making a diy Christmas tree craft around the holidays is a no brainer. There are lots of easy Christmas tree crafts for kids.

 Christmas tree craft supplies

-- Wooden Christmas tree (Buy at Target/Buy on Amazon)
+- Wooden Christmas tree (Buy at Michaels/Buy on Amazon)

 - Green paint (we chose one with glitter) – (Buy at Michaels/Buy on Amazon)